 If you have been sexual assaulted, you may be able to file for a sexual assault protection order which can order the abuser to stay away from you.

-Provides protection from a person who is stalking or cyberstalking you whether or not you are related or married to him/her.
+Provides protection from a person who is stalking or cyberstalking you regardless of your relationship to that person.

 Your Washington domestic violence order for protection can be enforceable wherever you move.

 If you are planning to move to Washington or are going to be in WA for any reason, your protection or restraining order may be enforced.